Linear Arboreal Categories: Introduction

-Section II introduces the required preliminaries for the understanding of the paper.
-Section III summarises the necessary definitions and results on arboreal categories.
-Section IV discusses linear arboreal categories and their relationship with arboreal categories.
-Section V presents the two-sided version of the all-in-one $k$-pebble game and its back and forth version via linear arboreal categories.
-Section VI introduces the linear variant of the modal comonad and establish the relationship between linear arboreal categories and behavioural relations.
-Section VII proves a new Rossman homomorphism preservation theorem and Section VIII proves a new van Benthem-Rosen characterisation theorem for a linear variants of modal logic.
-Section IX concludes with final remarks.
+\textbf{Outline.} Section~\ref{sec:prelim} introduces the required preliminaries for the understanding of the paper.
+Section~\ref{sec:arboreal} summarises the necessary definitions and results on arboreal categories.
+Section~\ref{sec:linear-arboreal} discusses linear arboreal categories and their relationship with arboreal categories.
+Section~\ref{sec:pebble-relation} recovers the pebble-relation comonad as an linear arboreal cover and features a modified all-in-one $k$-pebble game capturing equivalence in existential $k$-variable logic with restricted conjunction.
+Section~\ref{sec:linear-modal} introduces the linear variant of the modal arboreal cover and establishes the relationship between linear arboreal categories and behavioural relations.
+Section~\ref{sec:preservation} proves new Rossman homomorphism preservation theorems for linear variants of modal logic.
+Section~\ref{sec:characterisation} proves a new Van Benthem-Rosen characterisation theorem for a linear variants of modal logic.
+Section~\ref{sec:conclusion} concludes with directions for future work.